 The Muslim representation in the WVS, however, was limited.
-Of the sixty-six countries that were covered by the World Values Survey before 2000, only five were Islamic countries.
+Of the sixty-six countries that were covered by the World Values Survey before 2000, only five were Muslim-majority countries.
 These were Albania (1998), Bangladesh (1996), Pakistan (1997), and Turkey (1990, 1996).
 Nigeria (1990, 1995), which is about fifty percent Muslim, was also included in these surveys.
-Without adequate representation of the publics from Islamic countries, it may not be possible to have the knowledge of a full range of cross-national variations in values.
+Without adequate representation of the publics from Muslim-majority countries, it may not be possible to have the knowledge of a full range of cross-national variations in values.
 Inglehart and the World Values Survey Association were naturally interested in filling this gap and assessing the points of convergence and divergence of the value structures of the Islamic publics with the Western as well as the rest of the world.

-One of the advantages of having conducted the comparative historical work was that it provided the deeper context necessary to understand and interpret findings from values surveys.
-The knowledge of the role of historical specificities, variations in social institutions, and changes in class relations in explaining the origins of diverse discourses was certainly useful in designing a values-survey questionnaire that taps into the distinctive experience of the Islamic publics.
-At the same time, this background made the PI better prepared to recognize and address such issues in comparative values surveys as the cultural embeddedness of the social-scientific concepts used in Western social sciences, the intercultural transferability of scientific taxonomy, data quality and the problem of preference falsification, and reconciliation of contradictory findings.
+One of the advantages of having conducted the comparative historical work was that it provided the deeper context necessary to better understand and interpret findings from values surveys.
+The knowledge of the role of historical specificities, variations in social institutions, and changes in class relations in explaining the origins of diverse discourses was certainly useful in designing a values-survey questionnaire that taps into the distinctive experience of the Middle Eastern publics.
+At the same time, this background made Moaddel better prepared to recognize and address such issues in comparative values surveys as the cultural embeddedness of the social-scientific concepts used in Western social sciences, the intercultural transferability of scientific taxonomy, data quality and the problem of preference falsification, and reconciliation of contradictory findings.